zcsgitt/learngit/readme.txt

-git is a very free software
+git is a distributed control system git is free software distributed under the GPL